craftship/contentful-mock/README.md

 ### Getting Started

-* Create a folder in the root of you project `.contentful`
+* Create a folder in the root of your project called `.contentful` ([example](https://github.com/craftship/contentful-mock/tree/master/example/.contentful/entries) here)
-* Add entry data as YAML files into a folder called `entries`
+* Run the server

 More info soon...